mgroves/GtkSignage/README.md

 GTK Signage is available under a dual licensing model:

-- **Free for small businesses** operating in 1-2 physical locations
+- **Free for small businesses** operating in 1-2 physical locations (e.g. 1 or 2 ice cream shop buildings)
 - **Commercial license required** for businesses with 3+ locations

 For complete license terms and conditions, see [LICENSE.md](LICENSE.md).